Zebreu/cyspresso/README.md

 OpenFold might generate predictions more slowly than ColabFold.

 ### References
-The cysteine-dense peptide database was modified from [Correnti *et al.* Nat Struct Mol Biol.
-2018](https://rdcu.be/cVOc2)
+The cysteine-dense peptide database was modified from [Correnti, CE *et al.* Nat Struct Mol Biol.
+2018](https://rdcu.be/cVOc2).